 Fourth, it can be a steppingstone to a patent.
 Bridges exist in France between the utility model application and the utility patent application, allowing to obtain one from the other: a patent application can be converted into a utility model and vice versa.
 These bridges can be used in cases where one is not yet whether to obtain a patent or a utility model.
-Thanks to the new PACTE law, utility model applications filed on or after January 11, 2020 may be transformed into a utility patent application, if the transformation is requested before the technical preparations for publication have been completed (approximately 16 months from its filing or priority).
+Thanks to the new PACTE law, utility model applications filed on or after January 11, 2020 may be transformed into a utility patent application, if the transformation is requested before the technical preparations for publication (approximately 16 months from its filing or priority).

 The transformation of a utility model application into a utility patent application, should be requested along with the payment of a search fee to allow the establishment of a prior art search report.

 In addition, since July 1, 2020 (also part of PACTE Law), it is possible to file a provisional patent application with the French patent office (INPI), which can also be transformed into a utility model.
 For this, the request for conversion must be filed within 12 months of the filing (or priority) of the provisional application.
 Please note that the transformation into a utility model cannot contain amendments.